rgrannell1/kea/README.md

 ### Installation

 The best way to get Kea is through github.
-You must install from the releases branch.
-Kea is currently in rapid development, so breaking changes are frequently made.
+You must install from the releases branch; Kea is in rapid development and breaking changes are frequently made.

 ```splus
 if (!require(devtools)) {